Frequently Asked Questions

 A. There are many so called eco-friendly products on the market.
 However, eco-friendly does not necessarily mean user friendly.
 In our opinion, we have not found one that is user friendly.
 Toilets are designed to flush with a set water usage and that is why the federal government passed a law in the 1990's that all new toilets made must flush using 1.6 gallons of water or less.
 Once the waste is flushed from the toilet, a certain amount of water is still needed to push the waste down the drain line to the sewer or septic tank.

-Most "eco-friendly" devices we have seen allow the user to flush a toilet at two levels.
+Most "eco-friendly" conversion devices we have seen allow the user to flush a toilet at two levels.
 Some are called 'dual flush'.
 One level is set higher to allow a lesser amount of water to be flushed into the bowl, and the other lower level to allow a full flush when needed.
 The one set higher will not necessarily flush the water in the bowl, but can dilute it.
 Not eco-friendly in our minds if it is not sanitary.